aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, 2020 - 2024.

 A joint work with Saulius Rakauskas (Infovega).
 We have been maintaining a real factory machine since February 2020 up to now (February 2024).
-I wrote a complete microcontroller code in C (avr-gcc), from scratch.
+I wrote a microcontroller code in C (avr-gcc).

 <br>